Seagate/cortx-motr/doc/HLD-Capability-Motr.md

 ## Design Highlights
 -----------------------
-There is a capability master on a node.
-Capabilities for objects (or component objects) are issued by this master, and can be authenticated later.
+There is a capability module on a node.
+Capabilities for objects (or component objects) are issued by this module, and can be authenticated later.